I'M SO HAPPY YOU ARE HERE!

 An Educator for Ecoliteracy: I undertake various community projects and one of them being increasing Ecoliteracy in schools in Oman.
 I believe in educating our children for a sustainable world.
 I provide free curriculum resources to schools and community members for teaching ecological education to children.

 Speaker and Author: I contribute write – ups for local newspapers and magazine.
 My latest is a series of ten articles on Social Emotional Learning in Oman Observer.
-GESS also selects me as the speaker for upcoming GESS Leaders in Education EdTech Virtual Summit Dubai.
+I am a speaker for GESS Leaders in Education and GESS Dubai 2021 Conference and Exhibition.

 Psychological First Aid (COVID 19): To support the community during COVID 19, I have taken the role of teaching people positive coping.
 I completed my training from Public Health England to offer psychosocial care for my community members following the guidance of the International Federation of Red Cross on delivery of psychological first aid.